Tunes & Blooms at The Cincinnati Zoo and Botanical Garden is an event that locals look forward to as a sign of spring.

 Can You Bring Your Own Chairs?

-Yes, you can bring your own lawn chairs or blankets to Tunes & Blooms.
+Yes, you can bring lawn chairs or blankets to Tunes & Blooms but no umbrellas are allowed.

 What’s the Weather Like in Cincinnati in April?

-The weather in Cincinnati can be really unpredictable in April with an average high of 66F and a low of 43F.
-Some nights it could be cold weather or possibly rain…and some evenings this time of year are PERFECT.
+Cincinnati’s weather can be unpredictable in April with an average high of 66F and a low of 43F.

 Want to Visit The Cincinnati Zoo During the Day?